kitihounel/pb-frontend/notes/router-notes.md

 The command above will genrate a folder named `dummy` within the `src/app` folder with two files: `dummy.module.ts` and `dummy-routing.module.ts`.

-Note that if you have an `app-routing.mdule.ts` file where you declared some routes, you must include your new module class before the `AppRoutingModule` class so that wildcard routes won't hide your module routes.
+Note that if you have an `app-routing.module.ts` file where you declared some routes, you must include your new module class before the `AppRoutingModule` class so that wildcard routes won't hide your module routes.